sumin-Ma/GALAMOST/docs/_build/html/_sources/forcefield-coulomb.rst.txt

       specifies the PPPM force with the number of grid points in x, y, and z direction, the order of interpolation, and the cutoff radius of direct force.

+   .. py:function:: setParams(float fourierspace, int order, float r_cut)

+      specifies the PPPM force with the fourier space, the order of interpolation, and the cutoff radius of direct force.
+      The number of grid points will be derived automatically.

    .. py:function:: float getKappa()

       return the kappa calculated by PPPM force.